Teach Outdoor Skills at a True Wilderness Summer Camp in California's High Sierra

 Deer Crossing Camp stands out from other summer camps due to our emphasis on skill building and wilderness safety, focus on developing resilient youth, and wilderness location.
 Our talented staff teach beginner through advanced activities: sailing, canoeing, kayaking, windsurfing, rock climbing, technical tree climbing, arts and crafts, backpacking.

 Located in California's High Sierra at 6400' elevation on Loon Lake, there is no road into camp; campers hike in and all supplies, gear, food, etc. are boated in.
 It is a true wilderness living experience, completely off-the-grid, with limited access to Internet, no cell phone reception.
-At our back door is beautiful Desolation Wilderness with 100+ lakes and numerous destinations to explore.
+At our back door is beautiful Desolation Wilderness with 100+ lakes to explore and numerous peaks to climb.

 About Deer Crossing Camp

 "Deer Crossing Camp is a life-altering environment for the kids and instructors alike.
 Every day was a new chance to get the kids stoked on the outdoors, teach important life lessons, and build their self-confidence.
 The kids blew me away with their wit, adventurous spirit, and work ethic.
 The other instructors became my family, forged from hard work and a shared goal to stoke the fires of adventure in the campers.
 Each day felt like a learning experience and left me exhausted from sheer volume.
 Working at Deer Crossing has been my most rewarding experience to date, and it felt like my first opportunity to make a real difference." - Connor, Rock-Climbing and Archery Instructor, Assistant Director